What Can You Do If Your Lease Looks Unfair?

 You’ve found the perfect rental property for the perfect amount of rent.
 But before you sign the dotted line on your lease agreement, you should review it to protect yourself from future problems.

-“You’d like to see them in [the written lease],” says Benjamin Musholt, a real estate attorney at Armstrong Teasdale in St. Louis.
+“You’d like to see them in [the written agreement],” says Benjamin Musholt, a real estate attorney at Polsinelli in Kansas City.
 “With a residential lease, the more the tenant knows, the better.”

 Sabin also notes that renters need to be aware of what the deposit can be used for and when it has to be returned by the landlord—who can hold all or part of a security deposit for unpaid rent, damage to the unit, or the departure of a tenant before the lease’s end.
 If a lease states that the security deposit can be withheld for wear and tear, however, that can be a problem. “[Wear and tear is] a normal thing that happens,” he says.
 “It doesn’t mean anything was damaged.
 That can give the landlord a lot of leeway to hold back more of the security deposit than they should.”